stampchain-io/stamps_sdk/docs/src101specs.md

   "github": "stampchain-io",
   "telegram": "BitcoinStamps"
-  },//(Object of string value, can include multi key-value pairs)record data "prim":"false" //"true" makes this domain as a primary one to bind with this address.If you don't need this, make it as "false".
+  },//(Object of string value, can include multi key-value pairs)record data "prim": "false" //"true" makes this domain as a primary one to bind with this address.If you don't need this, make it as "false".
 }
 ```